rizac/sdaas/README.md

 ([('GE.FLT1..HHE', datetime.datetime(2011, 9, 3, 16, 38, 5, 550001), datetime.datetime(2011, 9, 3, 16, 40, 5, 450001)), ... ], array([ 0.47279325, ... ]))
 ```

-Example 4: to compute the traces ids and scores on an iterable of streams (e.g., when reading from files)
+**Example 4**: to compute the traces ids and scores on an iterable of streams (e.g., when reading from files)
 (ids are tuples of the form (trace_id:str, trace_start:datetime, trace_end:datetime))

 ```python